Aimar-M/sentiment_analysis_deployment/README.md

 # sentiment_analysis_deployment
-Deployed RNN sentiment analysis model through AWS SageMaker
+Deployed an RNN for sentiment analysis model through AWS SageMaker This is my final project for the Deep Learning Nanodegree